dortania/OpenCore-Install-Guide/config.plist/haswell.md

 **Drivers**: Add your .efi drivers here

-**Protocols**:

-* **AppleBootPolicy**: NO
-  * Ensures APFS compatibility on VMs or legacy Macs, not needed since we're running bare-metal
+**Protocols**: (Most values can be ignored here as they're meant for real Macs/VMs)

 * **ConsoleControl**: NO
    * Replaces Console Control protocol with a builtin version,  set to YES otherwise you may see text output during booting instead of nice Apple logo.
 Required for most APTIO firmware
+* **FirmwareVolume**: NO
+   * Fixes UI regarding Filevault, set to YES for better FileVault compatibilty
-* **DataHub**: NO
+* **HashServices**: NO
-  * Reinstalls Data Hub
+   * Fixes incorrect cusor size when running FileVault, set to YES for better FileVault compatibilty
-* **DeviceProperties**: NO
+* **UnicodeCollation**: NO
-  * Ensures full compatibility on VMs or legacy Macs, not needed since we're running bare-metal
+   * Some older firmware have broken unicode collation, fixes UEFI shell compatibility on these systems(generally IvyBridge and older)

 **Quirks**:

 * **AvoidHighAlloc**: NO
   * Workaround for when te motherboard can't properly access higher memory in UEFI Boot Services.
 Avoid unless necessary\(affected models: GA-Z77P-D3 \(rev. 1.1\)\)
-* **ClearScreenOnModeSwitch**: NO
-  * Needed for when fragments of previously drawn image are retained on screen, do note that ConsoleControl should be set to True
 * **ExitBootServicesDelay**: `0`
   * Only required for very specific use cases like setting to `5` for ASUS Z87-Pro running FileVault2
 * **IgnoreInvalidFlexRatio**: YES